• Home

 A double minded man is unstable in all his ways” (James 1:8).

-If at times we have difficulties to function well when our mind is focused, what shall we do when it is bisected or absent altogether.
+If at times we have difficulties functioning well when our mind is focused, what shall we do when it is bisected or absent altogether?

 Frustration